Victoria Junior College to resume classes after students, staff test negative for COVID-19

 The school shifted to full home-based learning on May 10 after one of its students contracted COVID-19.

-A total of 2,200 people who had been in the school were tested for the virus.
+The Ministry of Education (MOE) said earlier that 2,200 people who had been in the school would be tested for the virus.
 More than 100 students and staff members were also quarantined.

 READ: Victoria Junior College student positive for COVID-19; more than 100 students, staff members quarantined